zigmundlukas/integration-gtw/README.md

 ```

 ## Conclusion

-This guide provides a detailed explanation of how to integrate the Payment Gateway SDK into your application using PLN as the currency.
-With this SDK, you can easily handle payments, refunds, check payment statuses, and receive notifications through webhooks.
-For further details or advanced use cases, please refer to the dev portal or contact our support.
+This guide provides a detailed explanation of how to integrate the Payment Gateway SDK into your application using PLN